 - Status as a “consulting party” for projects requiring Section 106 review.

 - Direct access to VDHP staff for assistance with commissions, building assessments, survey and nominations, eligibility, tax credits, and general preservation assistance.
 Regular training is offered as an added benefit of the partnership.

 - Sustainability for economic, environmental, and social benefits.

 Requirements to become a CLG

-- Create a qualified historic preservation review commission with design review authority;
+- Establish a qualified historic preservation commission;